orbforge/orb-docs/docs/setup-sensor/podman.md

 [Podman](https://podman.io/) is a daemonless container engine that runs containers in isolated environments.
 This guide shows you how to run the Orb sensor as a Podman container managed by a systemd quadlet, a declarative way to define and manage containers as system services.
 This method is ideal for Linux systems where systemd is available, such as servers, firewalls, routers, or personal computers with Podman installed.

 This guide assumes you have Podman already installed and running on your host system.
-All commands assume being ran as the root user.
+All commands assume being run as the root user.

 ## Prerequisites